nokia/moler/README.md

 Besides being callable command-object works as "Future" (result promise).
 You can start it in background and later await till it is done to grab result.
+Please note also that connection is context manager doing open/close actions.

 ```bash